doctea/drum2musocv/README.md

  - Save config options (RGB settings, envelope settings, euclidian patterns etc) to the flash memory and allow configuration via sysex / CCs.
 	 - Started adding this, but isn't supported on SAMD platforms, so aborted (untested code remains)

+## Requirements

+ - need to apply patch from https://github.com/arjanmels/debounceevent/commit/c26419a5a2eb83c07bcb69e8073cecd7453c53bf.patch to the DebounceEvent library (removes use of delay() by the library)

 ### Done list